xuyiyang0409/Heart-Disease-Analysis/README.md

 **Predict users' risks of suffering heart diseases**

 - POST the important factors to backend from user input.
-- Predict the probabilities, and provide the definition (High/Mid/Low).
+- Predict the result based on PredictType.
-- Note the payload attributes can be changed.
+- If Type = 1, it means 0-1 Classification
+- If Type = 2, it means multi Classification

     ```
-    POST /predict
+    POST /predict?type=<PredictType>

     POST Payload
     {